Quarterly Economic and Revenue Forecasts

 As usual, geoduck revenue faces a number of risks that can cause it to vary wildly.
 In addition to what is discussed above, these include

-Given the uncertainties around each of these levels of the policy environment, previous forecasts were made based on the most likely scenarios with a reasonable degree of certainty, with a bias toward the status-quo where there is significant uncertainty.
+Given the uncertainties around the policy environment, previous forecasts were made based on the most likely scenarios with a reasonable degree of certainty, with a bias toward the status-quo where there is significant uncertainty.

 There are, as always, a number of other sources of uncertainty around DNR revenue specifically, and the overall economy more broadly.
 These include: